poing/JS2PySecrets/docs_source/contributing/tests.md

 Since the primary goal of this project is to create a Python implementation of Shamir's Secret Sharing that can interoperates with a JavaScript implementation.
 This package needs to run the JavaScript commands.

 While there are a variety of Python libraries to execute JavaScript, they had limitations.
 Some translate JavaScript into Python.
 For others, using `require()` was a challange.
-In the end, this package uses a wrapper to make function calls directly to NodeJS.
+In the end, this package uses a wrapper to make function calls directly to Node.js.

 ??? danger "Warning - The JavaScript wrapper uses the `eval()` function.	 "
 	JavaScript's eval() function is a powerful tool that can execute code stored as a string.
 However, it also poses a security risk when used improperly.
 Here are a few reasons why eval() is considered insecure: